AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 You also can check *Jobs* menu.
 Here you can see all your projects with all tasks (frames) statistics.
 And in Data section you can download results from Output folder once jobs done

-Do not hesitate to ask questions if any!

 ## How much it will cost

 Estimates for all and every Azure service are given on [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Actual prices may vary depending upon the date of purchase, currency of payment, and type of agreement you enter with Microsoft.